paleolimbot/wk/README.md

 ## Translate between WKB and WKT

-This package mostly provides C++ headers to comitting to any particular in-memory format, but it contains enough R code to test that the C++ headers will actually work.
+This package mostly provides C++ headers to avoid committing to any particular in-memory format, but it contains enough R code to test that the C++ headers will actually work.
 As such, you can translate between well-known binary (a `list()` of `raw()` vectors) and well-known text (character vector):